Hidroerg_en

 (iii) considering the PNBEPH (National Programme on Dams with High Hidroelectric Potential), other projected schemes and power capacity reinforcing

-(iv) generating in 2016 (year with high hydropower capability index) more than 60% of the total electricity consumption
+(iv) generating in 2023 (year with a 0.99 hydropower capability index) 60% of the total electricity consumption

 Advantages of hydropower